Esri/insights-scripting-guide/README.md

 ## Troubleshooting

-_I am having trouble making a Kernel Gateway connection in Insights?_
+_My Kernel Gateway is on a different machine and I am having trouble making a connection using Insights?_

-Try getting the IP address of the machine running your Kernel Gateway.
+A fundemental way to toubleshoot this problem is first confirm that the computer(s) running Insights can talk to the Kernel Gateway computer.
+Try getting the IP address of the machine running your Kernel Gateway and then use the ```ping``` command to see if the ping message was received.

 Using windows, run ```ipconfig``` and reference the Iv4 address.
 Using mac, run ```ipconfig getifaddr en0``` and note the address.
 Next from the machine(s) running Insights (Insights Desktop or Insights Service machines plus the machine running Insights in the web browser) run ```ping your-kernel-gateway-ip-address```.
 If you get a reply, that means Insights should be able to make a connection.